How Your Sewer Bill Is Calculated

 Calculation of Your Bill:

 In most of the Fredericksburg area, the authority provides both sewer and water service.
 Water use is measured by a meter installed in every dwelling, business, school, industrial plant, or other facility.
-The usage, measured in hundreds of gallons, is then multiplied by the water rate and the result is your water bill.
+The usage, measured in thousands of gallons, is then multiplied by the water rate and the result is your water bill.
 The sewer portion of the bill is based on the water usage, as measured by the meter installed in your house, office, or other structure.
 For sewer purposes, state law defines a term called an EDU, or equivalent dwelling unit, for the purpose of measuring the capacity of any sewer system.
 An EDU is defined as the amount of sewage generated by a single family dwelling on a daily basis.
 For the FSWA sewer systems, including both Fredericksburg and the Monroe Valley plants, that figure calculates out to about 125 gallons per day of sewage or a quarterly usage of about 11,000 gallons of sewage.
 As of 2015, the FSWA sewer systems had about 1,675 EDUs of sewer discharge, based on that definition, which approximates 63 million gallons of sewage per year, or 173,000 gallons of sewage daily.

 Every home equals one EDU of sewer capacity.
 Offices, businesses, and industries, are assigned EDUs based on the expected sewage flow, or based on the number of employees, the number of seats in restaurants, the number of apartments or rooms in rental units, or on some other logical basis, as determined by the FSWA Board of Directors.
 Under law, the number of EDUs may not exceed the total capacity of the receiving sewage treatment plant.
 In addition, some capacity in any sewage treatment plant has to be reserved for inflow and infiltration, or the added flow into that plant as a result of wet weather and resultant seepage through manhole lids, etc. Beginning in calendar year 2015, after at least a year of history is captured, the number of EDUs may be recalculated based on actual usage, rather than a number being assigned from a chart.
 The board believed that using actual history would make for a more equitable assignment of sewer EDUs.